McAfee Antivirus Review: is it worth it in 2022?

-When you think of antivirus software, McAfee is probably one of the first companies that spring to mind.
-Founded in 1987, McAfee has been keeping computers safe from viruses for well over thirty years now.
-Intel even briefly acquired the company.
-However, after several years it regained independence.
-It continues to be a workplace as one of the world’s most popular antivirus brands.
+When you think of antivirus software, McAfee is among the first companies that spring to mind.
+Founded in 1987, they've been keeping computers safe from viruses for well over thirty years now.
+In 2022, McAfee remains one of the world’s most popular antivirus brands.
 But there's more to it than that!

-But just how good McAfee really is?
+But just how good is McAfee really?
 How secure is it compared to other antimalware products?
 And how much does McAfee cost?
 Learn all that and more in our in-depth McAfee antivirus review.

 📢 LIMITED OFFER: Follow the link to get 2 years of McAfee at 67% OFF!

 |🥇 Overall rank:||#4 out of #20|

 - Password manager

 - Confusing pricing plans